niveksoft/lease-gen/lease-template.md

 6.3 **Renters Insurance**: Tenant shall obtain and maintain tenant insurance with minimum liability coverage of $1,000,000 throughout the tenancy and provide proof of coverage annually.

+6.4 **Outdoor Maintenance Responsibilities**: Tenant shall be responsible for:
+(a) **Snow Removal**: Promptly removing snow and ice from all sidewalks, driveways, walkways, and entrance areas serving the Premises, in accordance with municipal bylaws (typically within 24-48 hours of snowfall cessation)
+(b) **Lawn Care**: Maintaining all lawn areas, including regular mowing during growing season, edging, and basic weed control to keep grass at reasonable length and appearance
+(c) **Leaf and Debris Removal**: Regularly removing fallen leaves, branches, and other natural debris from yard areas and maintaining general tidiness of outdoor spaces
+(d) **Garden Maintenance**: Basic upkeep of any existing flower beds, shrubs, or landscaped areas, including watering and weed removal (major landscaping changes require Landlord approval)
+(e) **Municipal Compliance**: Ensuring all outdoor maintenance meets municipal standards and bylaws; Tenant is responsible for any fines resulting from non-compliance with municipal maintenance requirements

+6.5 **Chemical and Waste Disposal Restrictions**: Tenant shall NOT:
+(a) Pour cooking oil, grease, or any petroleum-based products down sinks, toilets, or drains (b) Dispose of paint, solvents, cleaning chemicals, or other hazardous materials through plumbing systems (c) Flush inappropriate items including feminine hygiene products, diapers, wipes, or medications down toilets (d) Use caustic drain cleaners or industrial chemicals that could damage plumbing systems (e) Dispose of automotive fluids, batteries, or electronic waste in regular garbage or down drains

+6.6 **Proper Disposal Requirements**: Tenant shall:
+(a) Use appropriate municipal waste collection services for hazardous materials (b) Take cooking oil and automotive fluids to designated recycling centers (c) Dispose of paint and chemicals at municipal hazardous waste facilities (d) Report any accidental spills or improper disposal immediately to Landlord (e) Be financially responsible for any plumbing damage or environmental cleanup costs resulting from improper disposal

 ## 7\.
 LANDLORD OBLIGATIONS

 7.1 **Maintenance Standards**: Landlord shall maintain the Premises in a good state of repair and fit for habitation, complying with health, safety, and housing standards.